 - 4 cups salted peanuts, chopped

 - 2 cups (12 ounces) semisweet chocolate chips

 - Line two 15x10x1-in. pans with waxed paper.
 In a large bowl, beat marshmallow creme and 1 cup confectioners' sugar until blended.
 Knead in enough remaining confectioners' sugar until mixture is smooth and easy to handle.

 - Divide mixture into four portions.
 Roll each portion into 1/2-in.-thick logs.
 Cut crosswise into 1-1/2-in. pieces; place on one prepared pan.
-Freeze 15 minutes or until firm.
+Freeze until firm, about 15 minutes.
 Meanwhile, heat caramels and water over low heat until melted, stirring occasionally.
 Working with one-fourth of the logs at a time, dip in melted caramel; roll in peanuts.
 Place on remaining prepared pan.
 Repeat with remaining logs; freeze coated logs until set.

 - In top of a double boiler or a metal bowl over barely simmering water, melt chocolate chips and shortening; stir until smooth.
 Dip bottom of rolls into melted chocolate; allow excess to drip off.
 Return to prepared pans.
 Refrigerate until set.
 Store between layers of waxed paper in an airtight container at room temperature.

 Nutrition Facts1 piece: 154 calories, 9g fat (3g saturated fat), 0 cholesterol, 48mg sodium, 18g carbohydrate (15g sugars, 2g fiber), 3g protein.